SAIKIRANN226/Aws-DevOps-Notes/Session-01.md

 ### What is Computer ?
-Laptop, Mobile, Refrigerator, Washing machine etc. We can call these also a computer because a computer has some characterstics like CPU, RAM, STORAGE etc. When we connect these devices to Internet (WiFi) an IP address will be created to operate the computer with in the local and from anywhere in the world.
+Laptop, Mobile, Refrigerator, Washing machine, Server etc. We can call these also a computer because a computer has some characterstics like OS, CPU, RAM, STORAGE etc. When we connect these devices to Internet (WiFi) an IP address will be created to operate the computer with in the local and from anywhere in the world.

 ### Below is the example of Usecases
 - www.facebook.com ---> Is a Server, Based on the purpose like below.